CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning

-While deep learning has demonstrated promise in improving CCTA workflow efficiency~\cite{dey2010automated, zreik2018recurrent, du2021training, jukema2025artificial}, the development of robust, end-to-end models for comprehensive CAD assessment remains a fundamental challenge.
-This challenge is compounded by the scarcity of expert-annotated datasets: accurate plaque characterization and stenosis grading require specialized expertise and remain subject to substantial inter-reader disagreement ~\cite{ihdayhid2024coronary}.
-The high cost of expert annotation has motivated substantial interest in self-supervised learning (SSL), which derives transferable representations from large collections of unlabeled data~\cite{gui2024survey,zhang2024challenges,awais2025foundation}.
-In 2D medical imaging domains, SSL-pretrained foundation models have demonstrated impressive downstream capabilities~\cite{zhou2023foundation, chen2024towards, wang2024pathology, ma2024pretraining, tejada2025nicheformer, yao2025eva}.
-However, the translation of these paradigms to 3D volumetric CCTA analysis has exposed a critical conceptual limitation.
-The dominant 3D SSL objective paradigms~\cite{zhou2021models, chen2023masked,yan2022sam, wald2025revisiting, wang2025sam}, such as masked image modeling, emphasize global anatomical reconstruction.
-Emerging evidence suggests these approaches offer limited benefit for downstream clinical cardiovascular tasks, as they inherently sacrifice the representation of sparse, localized pathological signals in favor of background anatomy~\cite{wald2025openmind}.
+The high cost of expert annotation has motivated strong interest in self-supervised learning (SSL), which derives transferable representations from large collections of unlabeled data~\cite{gui2024survey,zhang2024challenges,awais2025foundation}.
+In 2D medical imaging, SSL-pretrained models have shown impressive downstream capabilities~\cite{zhou2023foundation, chen2024towards, wang2024pathology, ma2024pretraining, tejada2025nicheformer, yao2025eva}.
+However, extending these paradigms to 3D volumetric CCTA exposes a conceptual limitation.
+Dominant 3D SSL objectives~\cite{zhou2021models, chen2023masked,yan2022sam, wald2025revisiting, wang2025sam}, such as masked image modeling, emphasize global anatomical reconstruction, and emerging evidence suggests they offer limited benefit for downstream cardiovascular tasks because they sacrifice the representation of sparse, localized pathological signals in favor of background anatomy~\cite{wald2025openmind}.